firesmoker/DiabloSouls/README.md

 * move audio to gamemanager or seperate from player, audio listener etc.
 * update player scene to include some changes from the game scene player fix stopping bug with distance_to
+* animation and sound when gets hit (animation only for enemy)
+* Convert attack to ability
+* Ability queue

 Others:
 should i remove the feature when he starts swinging he continues the swing?